JuliaBays/cps491s23-team04/meetingsREADME.md

 - there are edit functions on the admin page but they don't work...
     - could it just be that nothing is working/loading corerctly
 - ********************************everything just changed...*******************************************
-- *we were looking at https://swj-capstone.herokuapp.com/ ... was supopsed to be https://swj1894.org ... :|*
+- *we were looking at https://swj-capstone.herokuapp.com/ ... supposed to be https://swj1894.org ... :|*
 - "open app" button on Heroku is not corrected to the correct URL
-- Important question: does the code push to the correct site?
+- *Important question: does the code push to the correct site?*
 - *so... now everything works*
 - Dr. V should probably just make all changes through the admin page
     - shouldn't be uploading full spreadsheets... just make the changes directly to the site